Menachem Mendel Schneerson: Impact

-Today there are shluchim in all of the 50 US states, in over 100 countries and 1,000 cities around the world, totaling more than 3,600 institutions including some 300 in Israel.
+Today, there are shluchim in all US states and in over 100 countries and 1000 cities worldwide, totalling more than 3,600 institutions, including over 500 in Israel.
 Chabad is very often the only Jewish presence in a given town or city and it has become the face of Jewish Orthodoxy for the Jewish and general world.

-Schneerson's model of Jewish outreach has been imitated by all Jewish movements including the Reform, Conservative, Orthodox and Haredi.
+Schneerson's model of Jewish outreach has been imitated by all Jewish movements, including the Reform, Conservative, Orthodox and Haredi.
 His published works fill more than 200 volumes and are often used as source text for sermons of both Chabad and non-Chabad rabbis.
 Beyond the Jewish world, Peggy Noonan has written that moral issues would be better addressed by leaders such as Schneerson than by politicians, and since his death, Schneerson has been referred to as the Rebbe for all people.